Step One - Filing Prospective Petition

 Step Nine - Signature Verification

-After receiving the signature sheets from the chief petitioners, the City Elections Officer begins verifying the signatures to determine if the initiative contains enough valid signatures to qualify for the ballot.
+After receiving the signature sheets from the chief petitioners, and the completed SEL 339 form. the City Elections Officer begins verifying the signatures to determine if the initiative contains enough valid signatures to qualify for the ballot.
 City Code Section 2.04.090 requires the City Elections Officer to complete the verification process within 30 days after receipt of the petition and to advise the chief petitioner whether the petition qualifies to be submitted to the voters.

 The City Elections Officer processes signature sheets submitted for verification by: